Citi Benefits Handbook

 Eligible pay does not include:

-- Any amount included in gross income attributable to the exercise of stock options, or attributable to the vesting of a stock option, or a Section 83(b) election with respect to an award of restricted stock;
+- Any amount included in gross income attributable to the exercise of stock options, or attributable to the vesting of a stock option, or an election under Section 83(b) of the Code with respect to an award of restricted stock;

 - Payments under the Separation Pay Plan or any other severance pay;